-Discover a rare black pepper of exception that you will not find everywhere.
-Produced in small quantities, this Penja pepper is sorted by hand to offer you only the best.
+Discover an exceptional rare black pepper that you won't find everywhere.
+Produced in small quantities, this Penja pepper is hand sorted to offer you only the best.
 You will fall under the charm of its warm flavours

 "A black pepper from Cameroon to be discovered, superb aromatic"